Italian Renaissance: Fourteenth-century collapse

-It was during this period of instability that authors such as Dante and Petrarch lived, and the first stirrings of Renaissance art were to be seen, notably in the realism of Giotto.
-Paradoxically, some of these disasters would help establish the Renaissance.
-The Black Death wiped out a third of Europe's population.
-The resulting labour shortage increased wages and the reduced population was therefore much wealthier, better fed, and, significantly, had more surplus money to spend on luxury goods.
+It was during this period of instability that the first secular authors such as Dante and Petrarch lived, and the stirrings of Renaissance art were to be seen, notably in the realism of Giotto.
+These disasters would help bring about the Renaissance.
+As the Black Death wiped out a third of Europe's population, the resulting labour shortage increased wages and the remaining population became much wealthier, better fed, and, significantly, had more surplus money to spend on luxury goods.

 As incidences of the plague began to decline in the early 15th century, Europe's devastated population once again began to grow.
 The new demand for products and services also helped create a growing class of bankers, merchants, and skilled artisans.
 The horrors of the Black Death and the seeming inability of the Church to provide relief would contribute to a decline of church influence.
-Additionally, the collapse of the Bardi and Peruzzi banks would open the way for the Medici to rise to prominence in Florence.
-Roberto Sabatino Lopez argues that the economic collapse was a crucial cause of the Renaissance.
-According to this view, in a more prosperous era, businessmen would have quickly reinvested their earnings in order to make more money in a climate favourable to investment.
+Additionally, the collapse of the Bardi and Peruzzi banks would open the way for the Medici doges to rise to prominence in Florence.
+Roberto Sabatino Lopez argues that this economic collapse was the chief cause of the Renaissance.
+According to this view, in a more prosperous era, businessmen would have quickly reinvested their earnings in order to make more money in a climate favorable to investment.
 However, in the leaner years of the 14th century, the wealthy found few promising investment opportunities for their earnings and instead chose to spend more on culture and art.
 Unlike Roman texts, which had been preserved and studied in Western Europe since late antiquity, the study of ancient Greek texts was very limited in medieval Italy.
-Ancient Greek works on science, maths and philosophy had been studied since the High Middle Ages in Western Europe and in the Islamic Golden Age (normally in translation), but Greek literary, oratorical and historical works (such as Homer, the Greek dramatists, Demosthenes and Thucydides) were not studied in either the Latin or medieval Muslim worlds; in the Middle Ages these sorts of texts were only studied by Byzantine scholars.
+Ancient Greek works on science, math and philosophy had been studied since the High Middle Ages in Western Europe and in the Islamic Golden Age (normally in translation), but Greek literary, oratorical and historical works (such as Homer, the Greek dramatists, Demosthenes and Thucydides) were not studied in either the Latin nor the medieval Muslim worlds; in the Middle Ages these sorts of texts were studied only by Byzantine scholars.
 Some argue that the Timurid Renaissance in Samarkand was linked with the Ottoman Empire, whose conquests led to the migration of Greek scholars to Italy.

 One of the greatest achievements of Italian Renaissance scholars was to bring this entire class of Greek cultural works back into Western Europe for the first time since late antiquity.